theikdi-sann/ferrariWeb/PROJECT_REPORT.md

 ### Functional Requirements
 *   **3D Car Configurator**: Users must be able to view cars in 3D, rotate them, and customize paint, rims, and interior colors.
-*   **Model Catalogue**: A filterable gallery displaying all available road and race cars.
+*   **Model Catalogue**: A filterable gallery displaying all available road cars, separating them from race-only models.
-*   **Racing Hub**: A dedicated section for Scuderia Ferrari, featuring F1 car models and technical specifications.
+*   **Racing Hub**: A dedicated section for Scuderia Ferrari, featuring 3D models of the SF-23 and 296 GT3 with technical specifications.
+*   **Collections & Experiences**: Dedicated pages for genuine car parts/accessories and historical brand experiences.
 *   **Responsive Design**: The site must be fully functional on desktop, tablet, and mobile devices.
-*   **Centralized Data**: Car data (prices, images, model files) must be managed in a single source of truth.
+*   **Centralized Data**: Car data (prices, images, model files, configs) must be managed in a single source of truth.

 ### Non-Functional Requirements
-*   **Performance**: Fast loading times for 3D assets using progress indicators.
+*   **Performance**: Real-time loading progress indicators for 3D assets.
-*   **Visual Fidelity**: High-quality PBR (Physically Based Rendering) materials for realistic car paint and lighting.
+*   **Visual Fidelity**: High-quality PBR materials with configurable `metalness` for realistic paint finishes.
-*   **Maintainability**: Modular code structure with reusable components (e.g., Navigation Bar).
+*   **Maintainability**: Modular code structure with reusable components (Navigation Bar).

 ## 3. System Design